-Copyright © 2023 World Wide Web Consortium.
+Copyright © 2024 World Wide Web Consortium.
 W3C® liability, trademark and permissive document license rules apply.

-Privacy is an essential part of the Web.
-This document provides definitions for privacy and related concepts that are applicable worldwide as well as a set of privacy principles that should guide the development of the Web as a trustworthy platform.
-People using the Web would benefit from a stronger relationship between technology and policy, and this document is written to work with both.
+Privacy is an essential part of the web.
+This document provides definitions for privacy and related concepts that are applicable worldwide as well as a set of privacy principles that should guide the development of the web as a trustworthy platform.
+People using the web would benefit from a stronger relationship between technology and policy, and this document is written to work with both.

 This section describes the status of this document at the time of its publication.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at https://www.w3.org/TR/.